mevbandit/magic-beans/readme.md

 ### No Graph Theory
 You don't have to worry about any pair scanning (you do not need to fetch state of AMMs), due to the length of the rebalance period (spans over ~ 240 blocks).
 ### Low Competition
-This is not a highly capital intesive strategy, it does not require much modality.
+This is not a highly capital intesive strategy, it does not require much modality, and you don't end up with 99% profit going to the miner.
 The game theory is quite clear.
-This strategy is below the caliber of interest of most searcher bots, it does not come up on as an attractive opportunity when searching through mev-inspect.
+This op is below the caliber of interest of most bots.